pulumi/pulumi-hugo/themes/default/content/blog/top-5-things-for-azure-devs-serverless/index.md

 Hello, Pulumipus.
 This HTTP triggered function executed successfully.
 ```

-Don't forget to delete the function in the Azure Portal.
+Don't forget to delete the function in the Azure Portal!

 ![Azure Portal](./image1.png)